msmbaldwin/security-horizontal-copilot/README.md

 ### Quality Validation
 - **Link verification**: Check that all documentation links are current and relevant
 - **Specificity check**: Verify recommendations are service-specific, not generic
+- **Workspace alignment**: Ensure recommendations align with existing configurations in workspace
 - **Implementation testing**: Ensure recommendations are technically feasible

 ---